 - Refillable water bottle, there are water fountains around the village

 - Books and a pack of cards, with patchy wifi and limited charging facilities old fashioned entertainment is the order of the day

 - Power pack to keep your camera topped up with power during the day

 After Yosemite we headed north to Lassen Volcanic National Park packed full of volcanoes and bubbling mud fields.
+Take a look at our reading tips whilst in California.
 We ended our Californian road trip with a stay in San Francisco click here to find out about our adventures.